The Goldfinch (novel): Plot

 The Goldfinch is told in retrospective first-person narration by Theodore "Theo" Decker.
-As a thirteen-year-old boy, Theo's life is turned upside down when he and his mother visit the Metropolitan Museum of Art to see an exhibition of Dutch masterpieces, including a favorite painting of hers, Carel Fabritius's The Goldfinch.
-There, he becomes intrigued by a red-headed girl with an elderly man.
+Thirteen-year-old Theo's life is turned upside down when he and his mother visit the Metropolitan Museum of Art to see an exhibition of Dutch masterpieces, including a favorite painting of hers, Carel Fabritius's The Goldfinch.
+There, he becomes intrigued by a red-headed girl in the company of an elderly man.
 A bomb explodes in the museum, killing his mother and several other visitors.

-In the rubble, Theo encounters the old man who gives him a ring and delivers an enigmatic message before dying.
-Believing that the man is pointing at The Goldfinch, Theo takes it during his panicked escape.
+In the rubble, Theo once more encounters the old man, who gives him a ring and delivers an enigmatic message before dying.
+Believing that the man is indicating The Goldfinch, Theo takes it during his panicked escape.
 He moves in with a school friend, Andy Barbour, and his wealthy family in their Park Avenue apartment.
 He carries out the old man's last wishes and returns the ring to his business partner, James "Hobie" Hobart.
 Theo learns that the old man's name was Welton "Welty" Blackwell, and that he and Hobie ran an antiques shop together.
 He becomes friends with Hobie and encounters the red-haired girl, Pippa, who lived with Welty and Hobie after her mother (Welty's half-sister) died of cancer.